Professional Service Terms and Conditions

 Australian Consumer Law means the Competition and Consumer Act 2010 (Cth);

 Business Hours/Business Day means from 9:00 am - 5:30 pm, Monday through Friday, excluding public holidays in the State where the Professional Services are to be performed.
-This includes a one hour lunch break, totally 7.5 hours in a Business Day;
+This includes a one hour lunch break, totalling 7.5 hours in a Business Day;

 Dispute Period means the period for settling a dispute, as set out in clause 12(n);